michelgrootjans/explaining-flow/readme.md

 First: notice that [Little's law](https://en.wikipedia.org/wiki/Little%27s_law) applies to every scenario we saw:
 `throughput * cycle time = WIP` on average values.

 The ideal situation is having a team of only full-stack developers.
 You will probably never reach this state.
-However, you can still aim for this state.
+However, you can still aim for this state:

 Start by introducing WIP limits.
 When the WIP limit has been reached, some team members will have nothing to do.
 Try to encourage [swarming](https://blog.crisp.se/2009/06/26/henrikkniberg).
 Team members will then learn new skills and evolve towards becoming full-stack developer.
 This will in turn improve the total throughput and cycle time.

+## Other experiments to try:
+Experiment with some hybrid setups, and think about why some of these are better than others.
+For example, which worker setup do you expect to be better: `fullstack, dev, qa`, `ux, fullstack, qa` or `ux, dev, fullstack`?
+Verify your assumptions by running the simulation.

+You could try to add architecture, analysis, deveops, ...
+I'm sure you'll quickly realize that the more handovers you introduce, the less effective the setup will become.

 ## Roadmap
 This project is written in a RDD fashion: Readme Driven Development.
 This means that this readme is the only feature tracking tool I'm using.